BlinkID/blinkid-ios/README.md

 #### <a name="cyprusBlinkId"></a> Cyprus

-The [`MBCyprusIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBCyprusIdFrontRecognizer.html) is recognizer specialised for scanning front side of Czprus ID.
+The [`MBCyprusIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBCyprusIdFrontRecognizer.html) is recognizer specialised for scanning front side of Cyprus ID issued after 2015.
 This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

+The [`MBCyprusIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBCyprusIdBackRecognizer.html) is recognizer specialised for scanning back side of Cyprus ID issued after 2015.

+This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

+The [`MBCyprusOldIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBCyprusOldIdFrontRecognizer.html) is recognizer specialised for scanning front side of Cyprus ID.
+This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

-The [`MBCyprusIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBCyprusIdBackRecognizer.html) is recognizer specialised for scanning back side of Croatian ID.
+The [`MBCyprusOldIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBCyprusOldIdFrontRecognizer.html) is recognizer specialised for scanning back side of Cyprus ID.

 This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.